jesseeichar/Selenium-Specs/README.md

 This project contains a selenium IDE format that outputs the recorded selenium script in scala and more specifically for Specs2.

+For those not familiar Selenium is a framework for writing integration tests of web-applications.
+It contains drivers for opening browsers and driving the browser as well as making assertions and verifications of elements on the page.
+Since it uses the actual browser it can verify that all browser correctly handle the web application.

 Installation
 ------------